The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-ajenec/README.md

 - Quantitative and Qualitative Analysis
 - Data Engineering

 There are a few other capabilities of Python, which is why it is being used more across more industries.
-Think of Python

 ## Python in Practice